 - Insect repellent

-- Long sleeve and light-coloured cotton shirts
+- Long-sleeved, light-colored cotton shirts

 - Waterproof clothing

-- Broad-brimmed caps or hats, and sunglasses
+- Caps or wide-brimmed hats and sunglasses